Registration of Equipment Operating in WMTS Band

 Consistent with the provisions of Section 332(b) of the Communications Act, the

-Commission has recognized the value of utilizing frequency coordinators for each radio service, group or pool of frequencies in the PLMR Service to check applications for completeness, accuracy and compliance with the applicable FCC rules; identify the most appropriate frequency for the operation of the respective transmitters; and make recommendations of such frequency to the FCC, which would review the materials and issue the license.
+Federal Communications Commission has recognized the value of utilizing frequency coordinators for each radio service, group, or pool of frequencies in the PLMR Service to check applications for completeness, accuracy and compliance with the applicable FCC rules; identify the most appropriate frequency for the operation of the respective transmitters; and make recommendations of such frequency to the FCC, which would review the materials and issue the license.
 Because the applicants for spectrum will typically receive a "protected service area" with their license, and therefore the application process has the potential to be adversarial in determining the availability of appropriate spectrum, a strong frequency coordination process is critical to spectrum management.
-Indeed, coordinators in the PLMR Service typically are called upon to assist the Commission in resolving post-licensing conflicts, and to provide a single, nationwide point of contact with the Commission for licensees in the services for which they are the coordinator.
+Indeed, coordinators in the PLMR Service typically are called upon to assist the FCC in resolving post-licensing conflicts and to provide a single, nationwide point of contact with the FCC for licensees in the services for which they are the coordinator.

 For a number of reasons, the Task Force does not anticipate that users of Wireless Medical Telemetry devices will require such a strong, centralize coordination process.
 Rather, the Task Force believes that frequency coordination in the Wireless Medical Telemetry Service should be limited to the maintenance of a centralized database, with each user, aided by the manufacturer of the devices being operated by that user, responsible for determining in the first instance that its proposed operations will not create interference to other licensees already registered with the designated frequency coordinator.
 The Task Force believes that such a "register/database check/install" approach, managed through a centralized database management system, can be extremely effective in preventing interference to licensees in these bands, particularly in light of the very low powered transmissions that characterize the devices operating in this service.
 The goal of this unique coordination system would be to accommodate all reasonable uses of the available spectrum in a variety of closely-spaced health care facilities, while avoiding unacceptable interference to neighboring health care providers and/or other licensed services.